haesleinhuepf/cli-bob/README.md

 `cli-bob` uses the claude LLM for generating commands per default.
 You can configure other LLM-service providers by setting the environment variable `CLI_BOB_LLM_NAME`.
 Additionally, you need to set the respective API key for the LLM-service provider.

-# Table of models and their respective API keys

 | Model name                                         | API key                                                                                                         |
 |----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|